 Almost everyone can benefit from stretching and strengthening exercises, sciatica patients included.
 However, the root cause must be treated first.
 All the stretching and strengthening exercises in the world won’t heal a herniated disc or stop degenerative disc disease.

 Once the underlying cause has been determined and treated, usually through x-rays that your chiropractor can order, these types of exercises and stretching programs can go a long way towards returning you to a normal life and prevent a reoccurrence.

 More than likely, your chiropractor will set up an exercise routine that suits your specific needs and conditioning levels that will get you back on your feet in no time.

 Can a chiropractor help with nerve pain?
 Yes, whether it is sciatica or a pinched nerve, a chiropractor is a trained professional in all things related to the body’s musculoskeletal system.
 Even if you aren’t sure if what you are feeling is nerve pain or sciatica, your chiropractor will do a full exam and set up the appropriate treatment plan or refer you to the proper healthcare professional if your problem is outside of his expertise.

 We hope that you found the information in this article helpful.
 If you did, please feel free to pass it on to others who might benefit from it via email or your favorite social media platform.

-At Better Health Chiropractic and Rehab, we hate the thought of anyone living with pain.
+At Better Health Chiropractic and Physical Rehab, we hate the thought of anyone living with pain.
 Please call our office for a same day appointment or you can make an appointment online here.
 We will be more than happy to check with your insurance company for coverage and copay amounts.
 If you don’t have insurance, please read this article before deciding you can’t afford quality medical care.